wallarm/product-documentation/docs/latest/user-guides/rules/rate-limiting.md

 Wallarm provides the **Set rate limit** rule to help prevent excessive traffic to your API.
 This rule enables you to specify the maximum number of connections that can be made to a particular scope, while also ensuring that incoming requests are evenly distributed.
 If a request exceeds the defined limit, Wallarm rejects it and returns the code you selected in the rule.

+You can limit connections based on any request parameter, including source IP address, request headers with user session identifiers, JSON objects, and more.

 ## Creating and applying the rule

 To set and apply rate limit: